lloydshark/aws-clojurescript-lambda/README.md

 To define a clojurescript macro it needs to be defined in a clojure source file.

-See lambda.util.macros.clj for an example of defining one and lambda.config for using it.
+See src/lambda/util/async/macros.clj for an example of defining one and src/lambda/config.cljs for using it.

 ## TODO